Learning a new sport comes with many questions and we are happy to answer them all for you!

 The Administration fee ($25/family) is non-refundable, as is the Skate Canada membership fee which is paid directly to Skate Canada.
 Pro-rated refunds will be issued until the third week of skating.
 In the event of unforeseen circumstances (accident, illness, an unexpected move etc) please contact the club to discuss such a special situation.

-Skate Canada requires all skaters wear a CSA approved hockey helmet until they have passed Badge 5, after which skaters can choose whether to continue wearing one or not.
+Skate Canada requires all skaters wear a CSA approved hockey helmet until they have passed Badge 5, after which skaters can choose whether to continue wearing one or not at parent/coach discretion.
 Any adults in our Parent & Tot group who are not competent with skating forward, backward and stopping also need to wear a helmet.
 Beginner skaters do require a cage on their helmet.
 Bicycle helmets CANNOT be worn and are prohibited on the ice.
 A hockey helmet is designed to protect the head with repeated impacts.
 A bicycle helmet is designed to offer protection in one significant impact.

 What kind of skates should you buy?